 Epimutations: Targets or Bystanders for Rejuvenation Biotechnology?
 (Albert Einstein College of Medicine)

-With the new, validated tool in hand, the AECOM epimutations team are now able to get the first reliable answers to the key question of the rate of epimutation (other than those causing cancer, senescence, or apoptosis) in the cells of aging tissues, starting with a comparison of the epimutation loads in the livers and brains of normally-aging mice.
-As an indirect measure of the possible harmful effects of non-cancer epimutations, they will also be looking at ways to make cautious use of animal models with an increased rate of epimutation.
+With the new, validated tool in hand, the AECOM epimutations team were able to get the first reliable answers to the key question of the rate of epimutation (other than those causing cancer, senescence, or apoptosis) in the cells of aging tissues, starting with a comparison of the epimutation loads in the livers and brains of normally-aging mice.
+As an indirect measure of the possible harmful effects of non-cancer epimutations, they also looked at ways to make cautious use of animal models with an increased rate of epimutation.